 BY & UNTIL Can You Use These Prepositions CORRECTLY?

 Are you using BY & UNTIL correctly?
-These English prepositions are confusing!
-They are similar, but not the same!
-Practise with me in this lesson!
+These English prepositions can be a little tricky – they are similar, but not the same!

 ➡️ I’ll be home by 9